SpineML/spineml.github.io/spinecreator/createcomponent/index.md

 g+g_in
 </syntaxhighlight>

 The component is now finished! validate and store and then save to hard drive if you wish.
 See Fig 23 for the finished component.

 [[File:ps_done.png|thumb|Fig 23: Finished postsynapse component|center|500px]]

 ## Final remarks

 I hope this tutorial has introduced you to how to create components in the GUI.
-Finished versions of the components described here can be found below, and the [[Creating a network|second tutorial]] will instruct you how to combine components into networks consisting of neural populations connected by projections.
+Finished versions of the components described here can be found below, and the [second tutorial](/spinecreator/createnetwork) will instruct you how to combine components into networks consisting of neural populations connected by projections.
 This will also allow you to build networks to test out the components you have just created!

 ## Finished components for reference